core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

       Otherwise, the endpoint MUST check whether forwarding this request to (the next hop towards) the origin server is an authorized operation.
 This check can be based, for instance, on the specific OSCORE Security Context that the endpoint used to decrypt the incoming message, before performing this step.

-      In case the authentication check fails, the endpoint MUST stop processing the request and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
+      In case the authorization check fails, the endpoint MUST stop processing the request and MUST respond with a 4.01 (Unauthorized) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

       Otherwise, the endpoint consumes the proxy-related options as per {{Section 5.7.2 of RFC7252}} and forwards REQ to (the next hop towards) the origin server, unless differently indicated in REQ, e.g., by means of any of its CoAP options.
 For instance, a forward-proxy does not forward a request that includes proxy-related options together with the Listen-To-Multicast-Notifications Option (see {{Section 12 of I-D.ietf-core-observe-multicast-notifications}}).